 Well-constructed.
 Work nicely both indoors and outdoors.
 Glide smoothly.
 Size adjuster works well.
 Boots glide easily from one size to the next.
 Comfortable.
-Kids won't want to take them off.

 Model only comes with one brake for the dominant foot.